 SimBindProfiles identifies common and unique binding regions in genome tiling array data.
 This package does not rely on peak calling, but directly compares binding profiles processed on the same array platform.
-It implements a simple threshold approach, thus allowing retrieval of commonly and differentially bound regions between datasets as well as events of compensation and increased binding.
+It implements a simple threshold approach, thus

 The tool requires each data set in SGR file format, which are tab-delimited files with chromosome, position and signal value columns.
 We suggest preprocessing two-colour microarray data with Ringo [3] and Affymetrix cel files with Starr [4], which perform smoothing of probe intensities across replicate arrays for each data set.
 It is important that data are sorted by chromosomes and ascending positions along each chromosome.